While following conversations this month about equality and representation in US children’s literature, I wondered about international women.

 Prominent Translations for US Children Feature Women Authors, from Western Cultures

 To see if US children can access women’s writing in translation, particularly from contrasting cultures, I assumed that winners of the Batchelder Award—conferred by the Association of Library Services to Children—would be among the most available books in translation for US kids.
 I looked at whether Batchelder Award winners have been written by women, and if so in what languages.
-I found:
+I found (click to enlarge):

 Over fifty years, 1968-2018, 54% of Batchelder Award titles were authored by women.
 Of these, 81% were written in European languages.